harleylang/polar-interactive-lessons/lessons/lesson2.svelte.md

 > allow(user, action, resource);

-For example, the following statement allows `Harley` to `read` any resource:
+For example, the following statement allows `harley` to `read` any resource:

 > allow("harley","read", _);

-In contrast the following statement only allows `Harley` to read `book` resources:
+In contrast the following statement only allows `harley` to read `book` resources:

 > allow("harley","read","book");